sparkslabs/iot-kit/README.md

 # IOT Kit - An IOT Tool Kit
-# Make an Internet of Things Of Yours
+# Make an Internet of Things (Of Yours)

-This is where a collection of tools for creating and working with toys connected to each other as *an* Internet of Toys.
-The following pieces are in the process of being packaged up to go in here:
+IOT-Kit is a collection of tools for creating and working with devices that can be controlled, connected to each other to form *an* Internet of Things (of Yours).

+The system focusses on the peer-to-peer networking usecase, though there are wider plans.
+The aim is to get local networking and internetworking first before moving that to the next stage.

+## Status : Stable, Continuing Development

+Since of 2014, the peer-to-peer level technologies have been stable.
+As of 2018 work has restarted, with regard to implementing the higher layers, and tightening the existing useful specifications.

+## Overview

+IOT-Kit consists of:

 * A collection of pieces allowing serial control (wired or BT) and introspection of an arduino device.

 * A mapping of that to a python proxy

 * A mapping of that python proxy to a RESTful JSON based service.

 * Automatic advertisement of that service on a local mDNS interface - with the service name derived from the arduino API

 * A python API for "importing" IOT devices.
 In particular treating devices like python packages.

 * A python API for then mapping the RESTful interface back to python linguistic rules.

+## Peer to Peer Network Control

 The idea being that you can build your own little robots or sensors.
 Once you've done that being able to do the minimum to allow it to be